0sama-rao/origin-savings-platform/origin-savings-simulation/README.md

 # Origin Saving Goal Planner

-A simple React + Vite project to simulate saving for a financial goal.
+A simple React + Vite project styled with Tailwind CSS to simulate a savings goal plan.
+Users can enter a target amount and a goal date to calculate how much they need to save monthly.

 ## 🛠 Setup Instructions